 This is what the candidates receive:

-Furthermore, activating the 'right to erasure’ means that the candidates and account members can permanently delete their data from an individual job or your full Workable account (all active and archived jobs, and the Talent Pool).
+Furthermore, this feature means that the candidates and account members can permanently delete their data from an individual job or your full Workable account (all active and archived jobs, and the Talent Pool).
 Also, Workable account members can permanently delete a candidate’s data from Workable if they are requested to do so.
+Once they do that the profile will be hard-deleted so there is no need for any further actions.

 These details ensure that you won’t forget to notify the candidate when you first contact them.
 You can also set up an automation to delete sourced candidates who have not been sent a link to the disclaimer within 30 days.